tinacms/tinacms-site/content/docs/gatsby/markdown.md

 ### Editing Markdown Content

 With the Remark Form created, you can now edit your markdown file in the Tina sidebar.
+The `markdown` component is [commonmark](https://commonmark.org/help/) compatible.
 Content changes are written to the markdown files in real time.
 Hitting `Save` will commit those changes to your repository.

 **Why write to disk "on change"?**